5 Ways To Improve Your Prostate Health—from a Physician

 Exercise is key to keeping your prostate healthy and lowering your risk of prostate cancer.
 In one study from the International Journal of Epidemiology, men who had a variation in their genetic code that corresponded with greater physical activity, had up to 50% reduced risk of prostate cancer.
 This study echoes previous research showing that regular exercise helps cut the risk of prostate cancer and other prostate issues.4

-3. Take a Daily Prostate Supplement
+3. Start Taking Daily Prostate Supplements

 ProstaCaid